-You can calculate operating income by subtracting total operating expenses by gross profit
+You can calculate operating income by subtracting total operating expenses by the gross profit

 Non-Operating or Other

-Non-operating expenses and revenues are expenses and revenues that have nothing to do with the main operations of a business.
+Non-operating expenses and revenues have nothing to do with the principal operations of a business.

-A good example of non-operating income is the gains from investments.
-If a company decided to invest money in the stock market and makes a return, that income would get listed under non-operating income.
+An example of non-operating income is the gains from investments.
+If a company decided to invest money in the stock market and makes a return, that money would get listed under non-operating income.

 Now for non-operating expenses, think of something like legal fees.
-Lawsuits and legal fees do not count as a necessity for business operation, so those costs would be grouped with non-operating expenses.
+Those costs get grouped with non-operating expenses.

 So if you don’t know, Google was just recently sued for tracking its users on incognito tabs.
-This technically breaches the user’s privacy, so Google faced a huge lawsuit for it.
-Those expenses from their lawsuit would be recorded under Google’s non-operating expenses.
+That technically breaches user privacy, so Google faced a lawsuit for it.
+Those expenses get recorded under Google’s non-operating expenses.

 How To Read a Financial Statement: #3 The Cash Flow Statement

-This cash flow statement can be a little confusing so we’ll go through it step by step.
-There are three main segments that make up a cash flow statement.
-The three main segments are: cash flow from operations, cash flow from investing, and cash flow from financing.
+This cash flow statement can be a little confusing so, we will go through it step by step.
+Three main segments make up a cash flow statement.
+They are cash flow from operations, cash flow from investing, and cash flow from financing.

-The daily operations of a business are what makes up cash flow from operations.
-Investments made by a business in which any cash was gained or lost would be listed under cash flow from investing.
-Cash flow from financing is just cash gained or lost from how the business finances its operations.
+The daily operations of a business are what makeup cash flow from operations.
+Investments made by a company that gained or lost cash would be under cash flow from investing.
+Cash flow from financing is just money gained or lost from how the business finances its operations.

 Let’s say company X’s net earnings are $100,000

-The cash flow statement above shows all of the money that will be added to net earnings.
+The cash flow statement above shows all of the money added to net earnings.
 Remember that accounts receivable is money owed by customers to a business.
-When customers pay off their debts, accounts receivable will decrease and that money will be added to net earnings.
+When customers pay off their debts, accounts receivable will decrease, and that money goes toward net earnings.

 Accounts payable are bills not yet paid by a business.
-This money is added to net earnings since it is cash that the business has not relinquished yet.
+This money is added to net earnings since it is cash that the company has not relinquished.

 Company X’s net earnings are now $152,000

-That’s pretty much it for cash flow.
+That is pretty much it for cash flow.
 For company X, the number of expenses that the company took on was under control.
-If a business has expenses that exceed its revenue it will result in negative cash flow.
+If a business has expenses that exceed its revenue, it will result in negative cash flow.

-It’s super important that you read the cash flow statement because it’s a good indication of how much money the company is losing or making.
-But even though it’s such a great tool that doesn’t mean you should rely on it blindly.
+It is super important that you read the cash flow statement because it’s a good indication of how much money the company is losing or making.
+But even though it is such a great tool, that does not mean you should rely on it blindly.
 You still have to consider the context of the situation.

 If a business is heavily expanding, it may have a negative cash flow for a while.
 Is that a bad thing?
 No, since we are aware that expansion is a sign that a business is successful.